grafana/loki/docs/sources/upgrading/_index.md

 #### Index shipper multi-store support
 In previous releases, if you did not explicitly configure `-boltdb.shipper.shared-store`, `-tsdb.shipper.shared-store`, those values default to the `object_store` configured in the latest `period_config` of the corresponding index type.
-In release 2.9 and later, these defaults are removed in favor of uploading indexes to multiple stores.
+These defaults are removed in favor of uploading indexes to multiple stores.
 If you do not explicitly configure a `shared-store`, the boltdb and tsdb indexes will be shipped to the `object_store` configured for that period.

 ## 2.8.0